Conversations done

 Claudia Brunetto

-Is a professional journalist since 2012.
-In the last 16 years she has been collaborating with the Publishing Group “Gedi” and writes also articles for the Palermo edition of the newspaper “La Repubblica”.
-Her work focuses on social matters, school, youth, marginality, districts at risk and migration.
-After graduating in History of Theatre, she wrote for the main national magazines on this sector and has followed the most significant contemporary theatres.
+Professional journalist since 2012, for 16 years he has collaborated with the newspapers of the Gedi publishing group and writes articles for the Palermo edition of the newspaper “La Repubblica”.
+It mainly deals with social issues, schools, children, marginalization, districts at risk and migration.
+After graduating in Theater History, he has written for the main national newspapers in the sector and has followed the most significant realities of the contemporary scene.

-The Roma camps, the homeless people, the migrants, the unauthorised street vendors, represent an “invisible” part of the world; the new poor, victims of a social injustice that is difficult to oppose.
-Together with them, thousands of volunteers are working in absolute anonymity, to defend their human rights, to integrate them in our society and create a sense of acceptance.
-Giving voice to the invisible people is the attempt to shift the focus, on what is apparently hidden, and lives on the margins of society.
-These are positive stories of social redemption that can emphasise the other face of Palermo.
+The Roma camps, the homeless, the migrants, the illegal street vendors represent a part of the world of the “invisible”, the new poor, victims of a social injustice that is difficult to counter.
+Together with them, thousands of volunteers work in absolute anonymity to defend human rights, integration and hospitality.
+Telling the invisibles is an attempt to shift our gaze to what is apparently hidden and lives on the margins.
+Positive stories and social redemption that can tell the other face of Palermo.

 December 8, 2021